Lucas04-nhr/HUST-China_2024/wiki/human-practices.md

 We discussed the future trends in plastic development with the staff.
 They informed us that the production technologies for new plastics are not yet fully mature and are more expensive; for instance, the unit cost of Poly (butyleneadipate-co-terephthalate)PBAT is 16% higher than that of PE, while Polylactic Acid(PLA)'s unit cost is approximately 50% higher than that of PET.
 Meanwhile, PET remains a significant component in the MPs used in the production of both existing and new plastics.
 After all these considerations, we decided to target PET, which is used more and has a smaller alternative possibility.

 {% include figure.html image="https://static.igem.wiki/teams/5175/resources/hp/hp-04.webp" caption="Fig 4.
-Public Open Day Discussion Session" %}
+Public Open Day Discussion Session in Guangzhou Kingfa Technology Co., Ltd." %}

 ## Project Initial Design